Acacia (band): Sound and influences

-Acacia's music combined elements of synthpop, electronica, sampling, nu-soul, thrash metal, indie rock, R'n'B and club music.
+Acacia's music combined elements of synthpop, electronic music, sampling, nu-soul, thrash metal, indie rock, R&B and club music.
 Core Acacia members Sigsworth and Nilere had originally bonded over a mutual interest in John Cage and Karlheinz Stockhausen, but retained their parallel (and more commercial) interest in "pop melodies with very strange arrangements."
-Nilere had first learned to play the guitar to Chinese and Balinese scales (before being introduced to R'n'B forms) and the band's songs were strongly influenced by this factor.
+Nilere had first learned to play the guitar to Chinese and Balinese scales (before being introduced to R&B forms) and the band's songs were strongly influenced by this factor.

 The band were known to describe their sound as "liquid music", due to the distinctive "underwater tabla" sound.
 Nilere once described Acacia as "a fourth world band, because the music's alien to everyone."

 History

 Roots and formation

 Alexander Nilere (the son of a wealthy and prominent Nigerian family based in the UK) had originally been scheduled to travel to America and study medicine.
 More interested in music, he fooled his parents by faking his departure from Heathrow Airport and subsequently settled in the London squat scene.
 During this period, he was introduced to Guy Sigsworth, a former harpsichord student obsessed by Stravinsky and electronic music.
 Sigsworth had already made a considerable mark for himself as a rising keyboard player, songwriter and junior producer on the British pop scene.
-In 1991, he had played and recorded with Bomb The Bass and Seal (co-writing the latter's hit single "Crazy"), and had followed this up in 1992 by working with Hector Zazou, Naked Truth and Seal's former musical partner Adamski.
+In 1991, he had played and recorded with Bomb the Bass and Seal (co-writing the latter's hit single "Crazy"), and had followed this up in 1992 by working with Hector Zazou, Naked Truth and Seal's former musical partner Adamski.
 By the time he met Nilere, he had moved on to become Björk's keyboard player and musical director of her live band.

-Initially forming Acacia as a duo project, Nilere and Sigsworth subsequently recruited Maurizio Anzalone (a self-taught Spanish/Italian guitarist who'd developed a playing style blending punk and the avant-garde).
-As percussionist, they recruited future world-music/British-Asian club music star Talvin Singh, who'd already established himself as a live performer with Siouxsie And The Banshees, Björk and the On-U Sound System.
+Initially forming Acacia as a duo project, Nilere and Sigsworth subsequently recruited Maurizio Anzalone (a self-taught Spanish/Italian guitarist who had developed a playing style blending punk and the avant-garde).
+As percussionist, they recruited future world-music/British-Asian musician Talvin Singh, who had already established himself as a live performer with Siouxsie and the Banshees, Björk and the On-U Sound System.
 Singh stayed with Acacia for "about three gigs".
-He was replaced by another British Asian: Ansuman Biswas, an experimental poet and performance artist who happened to play tabla, percussion and santoor.
+He was replaced by another British Asian, Ansuman Biswas, an experimental poet and performance artist who happened to play tabla, percussion and santoor.